Reparierer/DerReparierer/tutorials/diodes/readme.md

 ![](figures/details.png)

-The equivalent circuit of a real diode contains a voltage source `V_F` which represents the forward voltage, a resistor `R_F` which represents the resistance of the diodes channel and an ideal diode `D` which represents the conducting behaviour for current, which is only allowed in one direction.
+The equivalent circuit of a real diode contains a voltage source `V_F` which represents the forward voltage, a resistor `R_F` which represents the resistance of the diodes channel and an ideal diode `D` which represents the conducting behavior for current, which is only allowed in one direction.
 All together, with this equivalent circuit, the diodes forward characteristic can be modeled in the `UI`-diagram.

 ## Diode failures
 Diodes often break as a short circuit.
 In rare cases, they are also completely high-impedance.
 The easiest way to detect defective diodes is to check the forward voltage `V_F` with a multimeter.
 Depending on the diode technology, this should be in the range of `0.2 V` to `0.8 V`.
 However, if the multimeter shows a forward voltage of `0V`, the diode is defective.